AmbireTech/wallet/README.md

 * Relayerless mode: ability to function without being connected to the relayer
 * Fee payment in stablecoins: auto-detects what tokens you have left after your transaction batch
 * Transactions: list all the transaction history
+* OTP (Authenticator) support for extra security with email/pass accounts

 ### First sprint (v0.2.0)